-Students can use the Finances tab in My ASU to access information about student accounts, including account charges, financial aid, and scholarships.
+Students can use the Finances tab in My ASU to access information about student accounts, including account charges, financial aid and scholarships.
 For assistance, students are encouraged to contact Student Business Services.
-They can answer questions about tuition and billing, student refunds (including financial aid disbursement), receipt and payment processing, support for past due accounts, third party sponsorship assistance, and Perkins Loan repayment.
-Students may also submit questions through the Service tab in My ASU, email ssystems (including financial aid disbursement), receipt and payment processing, support for past due accounts, third party sponsorship assistance, and Perkins Loan repayment.
-Students may also submit questions through the Service tab in My ASU, email ssystems (including financial aid disbursement), receipt and payment processing, support for past due accounts, third party sponsorship assistance, and Perkins Loan repayment.
-Students may also submit questions through the Service tab in My ASU, email ssystems (including financial aid disbursement), receipt and payment processing, support for past due accounts, third party sponsorship assistance, and Perkins Loan repayment.
+They can answer questions about tuition and billing, student refunds (including financial aid disbursement), receipt and payment processing, support for past due accounts, third party sponsorship assistance and Perkins Loan repayment.
+Students may also submit questions through the Service tab in My ASU, email sbs@asu.edu, or call 1-855-278-5080.